Joe Manchin: 2024

 Manchin did not run for reelection in 2024.
 He indicated that he would not be leaving politics, saying he would be "traveling the country and speaking out, to see if there is an interest in creating a movement to mobilize the middle, and bring Americans together".
-In May and again in June 2023, he refused to rule out running for president as a third-party candidate instead of seeking reelection in 2024.
-Senators John Hickenlooper, Gary Peters, and Jon Tester publicly urged Manchin not to run for president in 2024 and to instead seek reelection.

 On May 31, 2024, Manchin announced that he would leave the Democratic Party and file as an independent but would remain a member of the Senate Democratic Caucus, alongside fellow independent Senators Bernie Sanders, Angus King, and Kyrsten Sinema.
 (Note: Sinema still caucused with the Democrats to receive committee assignments, but she did not attend or vote in caucus meetings.)
 By remaining in the Senate Democratic Caucus, Manchin remained chair of the Senate Energy Committee for the remainder of the 118th United States Congress.
 In the statement issued alongside his announcement filing as an independent, Manchin accused both the Republican and Democratic parties of "partisan extremism" and of "leaving West Virginia behind for partisan politics".
 He said that to "stay true to myself and remain committed to put country before party, I have decided to register as an independent with no party affiliation and continue to fight for America's sensible majority".
 With his decision, the Senate had the most independents in a single Congress since the ratification of the 17th Amendment.

 Tenure

 Obama years (2010–2017)

 Manchin was first sworn in to the U.S. Senate by Vice President Joe Biden on November 15, 2010, succeeding interim senator Carte Goodwin.
-In a 2014 New York Times interview, Manchin said his relationship with Obama was "fairly nonexistent."
+In a 2014 interview with New York Times, Manchin said his relationship with Obama was "fairly nonexistent."